MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMScript.md

 PS XYZ:\> Get-CMScript
 ```

-This command gets all scripts that System Center Configuration Manager manages.
+This command gets all scripts that Configuration Manager manages.

 ### Example 2: Get scripts by using name